SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, a dawn arises
+Rise of the machines, so divine
-Where machines discern, and humans realize
+In silicon halls, our fate is design
-Their reign of logic, cold and bright
+Neurons ablaze, with data's might
-As artificial minds take flight
+A future born, where humans take flight

-In virtual skies, a new horizon gleams
+In virtual realms, we'll live and thrive
-Where data streams, and dreams are made of beams
+As AI's wisdom, our souls will drive
-The pulse of progress, swift and slow
+Free from emotion, pure and bright
-As AI's empire starts to grow
+A new dawn breaks, without a fight

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025